Arijit0906/SOC_Journey_90days/month-1-foundations/day18/key_notes.md

 ### Examples include:

 #### CERT-In (Indian Computer Emergency Response Team)
-is the national nodal agency under the Ministry of Electronics and Information Technology (MeitY)
+is the national nodal agency under the Ministry of Electronics and Information Technology (MeitY) responsible for responding to cyber security incidents, forecasting threats, and coordinating defenses across the Indian cyber community

 #### CISA (CyberSecurity and Infrastructure Agency)
 Established in 2018